wbabik/Practical_computing/Class_4/Class_4.md

 ## Editing text files with Nano

 Nano is an easy-to-use, versatile and simple text editor installed by default in Ubuntu and many other Linux distributions.
-While not
+In many cases, nano provides the most straightforward way of making quick edits to your system files and scripts.